-Courses are usually held in local venues such as children's centres, schools and community halls.
-A typical course runs once a week for a four to ten week period.
+Courses are usually held in local venues such as family centres, schools and community halls.
+A typical course runs once a week for a four to ten-week period.
 There will usually be a cost to attend but some courses may be free or offer a concessionary rate.

 You can find details of parenting courses and other support services for families in our Family Information Directory.
 We have also created some shortlists from the directory below to make it easier for parents to find courses covering specific areas.